davidlampon/Netcentric-Coaching/README.md

   * How to setup a REST service for the SPA to use ([NodeJS] (https://nodejs.org/) + [Express] (http://expressjs.com/) + [MongoDB] (https://www.mongodb.org/)).
   * How to get the application data via REST (GET, POST, PUT and DELETE).

- Target (6 weeks):
+ Target:
-  > Create form scratch a todo app using the Backbone and Marionette framework and consume data from a REST API developed in Node.js
+  > Create a todo list application from scratch using the Backbone and Marionette framework, that will be able to do all CRUD actions.
+This application has to be a SPA and change its views using routing without refreshing the page.
+It will retrieve all its data using AJAX that is connected to a REST API.
+A simple backend setup will be created with NodeJS + ExpressJS + MongoDB.
+My coach will review that all the topics are correctly implemented and checked as completed.